CommandPost/FCPCafe/docs/case-studies/the-shadow.md

 ![Main user interface of PostLab](/static/the-shadow-7.jpg)

 All additional Media, like Music, VFX-mixdowns, SoundFX, etc., is synced via postlab.drive.
 Setting up PostLab.drive to sync the additional files on 4 workstations correctly takes a little bit of effort, comparable to other backup-structures.
-The goal here is to not duplicate files or overwright folders.
+The goal here is to not duplicate files or overwrite folders.
 (Thanks [Sam Plue](https://twitter.com/sam_plue?s=20) for the help!)

 This was the Finder folder structure on every workstation: